Jenkins-Of-Ewelme Web Site

 Tools and Bandwidth

-Although the broadband speed test described above is a jolly good way of giving an idea of how fast your broadband connection is operating at a particular point in time, it does only operate over a few seconds and only shows communication between two fixed sites on the Internet.
+Although the broadband speed tests described above is a jolly good way of giving an idea of how fast your broadband connection is operating at a particular point in time using a particular server, it does only operate over a few seconds and only shows communication between two fixed sites on the Internet.
 For those a little more interested in the technicalities of broadband in general and wireless broadband in particular, may be interested to try a powerful tool provided by 'thinkbroadband' (see link at end of page).
 This is called tbbMeter, and provides the means, especially if set up to be 'always in front', to show a real time monitor of the amount and speed of data being uploaded and downloaded from the Internet.

 Here we have another example on a day when the bandwidth availability was in the region of 4.5 Mbs.
 The first batch of data shows a short period of watching a High Definition quality programme from the BBC iPlayer.
 Each download burst is buffered (stored) while being watched, then a request is sent for more.
 The next thinner bursts are when watching a standard definition programme, where less data is required and not so often.
 The final section shows the file download of a programme for later watching, and shows here that it takes up nearly all the available bandwidth.
 As more users join the cellular network, the bandwidth will reduce and it will take longer to download the same file.